-Wayne was the natural choice for the part, though, surprisingly, the role had been first offered to Paul Newman, who reportedly pulled out for personal reasons, and then to George Scott, who demanded too many changes in the script.
+Wayne was seemingly the natural, but not first, choice for the part.
+Surprisingly, the role had been first offered to Paul Newman, who reportedly pulled out for personal reasons.
+The part was then offered to George Scott, who demanded too many changes in the script.
 Both Newman (“The Sting”) and Scott (“Patton”)were very popular in the 1970s.

-In retrospect, producer Mike Frankovich was delighted with the casting, claiming, “Nobody could have been better for the part than Duke.
-He's perfect.”
-There were many advantages in casting Wayne as John Bernard Books, for director Don Siegel wanted to show the progression of the gunfighter from his early glorious days to his tragic death.
-What better than using old clips from Wayne’s own Westerns, Stagecoach,” Red River,” and Hondo.”
+There were many advantages in casting Wayne as John Bernard Books, as director Don Siegel wanted to show the progression of the protagonist gunfighter from his early heroic and glorious days to his very tragic death.
+What better strategy to use than actually borrowing old clips from Wayne’s own great Westerns, Stagecoach, Red River, and Hondo, all cult films.

-There were many parallels between the narrative and Wayne’s life.
+There were many parallels between the fictional narrative and Wayne’s personal life.
 John Bernard Books is dying of cancer, a theme that was unpalatable and unmentionable to many actors, but not to Wayne.
 “Hell, no. It means nothing to me,” he told an interviewer, “I’m a member of the club, after all.”
-However, Wayne refused to make cancer the film’s major concern and, accommodating his request, the subject was mentioned just twice.
+However, Wayne refused to make cancer the film’s major concern and, accommodating his request, the subject was mentioned in the text just twice.

-Moreover, the conversation between Wayne and the physician (played by Republican peer and pal Jimmy Stewart), confirming his fear of having cancer, was in harmony with his image.
-Stewart tells him the grim truth about cancer.
+Moreover, the conversation between Wayne and the physician (played by Republican peer and Wayne pal Jimmy Stewart), confirming his fear of having cancer, was in harmony with his image.
+Stewart has the burden to inform Brooks the grim truth about cancer.
 Ahead of its time, the conversation even hints and suggests the possibility of suicide as a way of avoiding the growing and excruciating pain.
-Indeed, upon being told the bad news, an upset Wayne protests, “You told me I was strong as an ox,” to which Stewart replies, “even oxen die.”
+Indeed, upon being told the bad news, an upset Wayne protests, “You told me I was strong as an ox,” to which Stewart’s doctor replies, “Even oxen die.”

-At the center of the yarn is Wayne’s relationship with a widowed landlady (Lauren Bacall) and her son (Ron Howard).
+At the center of the yarn is Wayne’s relationship with a widowed landlady, Bond Rogers (Lauren Bacall), and her son, Gillom (Ron Howard).
 At first, Howard resents Wayne, but gradually he learns to respect him, admiring him for being “the most celebrated” shootist in the West.
 Howard, like other children in his films, learns how to behave properly by observing and emulating Wayne’s behavior.